xvitaly/srcrepair/docs/source/hud-manager.rst

 Updating installed HUD
 ==========================================

-To update or reinstall installed HUD, select it from the list of available HUDs, press **Update selected HUD** button and confirm this operation.
+To update or reinstall an installed HUD, select it from the list of available HUDs, click the **Update selected HUD** button and confirm this operation.

 Warning!
-All custom changes in installed HUD will be permanently lost.
+All custom changes to the installed HUD will be permanently lost.

 .. index:: hud homepage, hud controls, hud buttons
 .. _hud-other: